TaNiShQ-000/blogging/README.md

 ## Client-Side Details

 The client-side code is organized into components and views using React.
 Axios is used for making HTTP requests to the server.
-Further details can be found in the `client` directory.

 ## Contributing